-Each step around the Note Circle represents the interval of a SEMITONE (shown in blue) which is equal to a one-fret step on the guitar.
-Every fret on the guitar ...
+Each step around the Note Circle represents the interval of a semitone (shown above in blue).
+This is equal to a one-fret step on your guitar.
+This means every fre...

 Sharps And Flats

 A sharp sign (#) raises the pitch of a note by a semitone and a flat sign (b) lowers the note by one semitone.
 You can remember this easily by remembering that if you ...

 Note Circle: Memorise By Writing

 Learn the notes by writing out the note circle.
 Old School, but it works!